v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex6_Power_App_from_SPdata.md

 12. You now want to test how to add a record to the list.
 To create a new item, select the **plus (+)** sign that appears at the top right corner of the **Service Desk Requests** app.
 This opens a data entry form that contains fields mapping to each of the columns in the Service Desk Requests list.

-13. In the Service Desk Requests data entry form that apears, enter the following information:
+13. In the Service Desk Requests data entry form that appears, enter the following information:

 	- Title – **Power App test** (this field only appears if you used PowerShell to create the Service Desk Requests list; it does not appear if you created the list using Excel).